-The way she shines as she peeks over the mountain to the East.
+The hunter’s blue moon shines as she peeks over the mountain to the East.
 A pine silhouetted.
 Her light fills the sky.
 The huntress with her bow moves slowly, silently, as she prepares the hunt for winter.

-This October, we are given two full moons.
-The first, The Harvest Moon, reached peak on October 1st.
+This October (2020), we are given two full moons.
+The first, The Harvest Moon, reached its peak on October 1st.
 The second arrives on Halloween.
-This moon, the Hunter’s Moon, will reach it’s peak at 7:49 (pacific) in the A.M, giving us two nights of very full moon rises.
+This moon, the Hunter’s Moon, will reach its peak at 7:49 (pacific) in the A.M., giving us two nights of very full moon rises.
 Because the Hunter’s Moon is the second in October, it is also a “Blue Moon”.
 This is the first Halloween full moon for all US time zones since 1944.

 As the Harvest Moon gives us extra light to harvest, the Hunter’s Moon gives light to the Hunters, preparing their store for winter.
-Harvesting opened the fields and allowed hunters to see the animals which came to graze on the remnants of the harvest.
-It also allowed light to see the predators; the coyotes and foxes and wolves.
-The Hunter’s Moon has been know as “The Blood Moon”, whether from the blood of animals or the turning of the seasons, as the leaves become red.
+Harvesting opened the fields and allowed hunters to see the animals that came to graze on the remnants of the harvest.
+It also allowed light to see the predators; the coyotes, foxes, and wolves.
+The Hunter’s Moon has been known as “The Blood Moon”, whether from the blood of animals or the turning of the seasons, as the leaves become red.

 A Prayer to Artemis

 Goddess of the Hunt, the Wilderness, The Moon, Wild Animals, and Chastity